L-Carslake/carslake-website/content/authors/lawrence/_index.md

   icon_pack: fab
   link: https://www.youtube.com/channel/UCjay8oFd6w0kiuUpXwUqYmA

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
-#   link: files/cv.pdf
+#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
+# Highlight the author in author lists? (true/false)
+highlight_name: true
 ---

 I am a graduate Electronic Engineer specialised in communications and digital design.
 This site is a collection of projects and posts about work that I have completed, aiming to share the knowledge with you.